Reference for connecting databases to Sequin

 permission on the database.select

-permission on all the tables you want to connect to Sequin.replication
+permission on all the tables or schemas you want to connect to Sequin.replication

 , you’ll need to enable it.
 The process for enabling logical replication varies by provider.
 You can find more information in the following guides: